 top of page

-Trail Log: Day 3 - Saunders Shelter to Damascus
+Trail Log: Day Three - Saunders Shelter to Damascus

 Coffee At Sunrise

-We didn’t find a good water source until we came to a campsite near Feathercamp branch so good thing we loaded up on water!
-We stopped to take our packs off and eat a snack where the AT crosses the Virginia Creeper trailhead and Highway 58.
-I ate a Kind bar, some goldfish, and made sure to consume some electrolytes before we started up the last mountain to Damascus.
+We stopped for a snack where the AT crosses the Virginia Creeper Trailhead and Highway 58.
+I had a Kind bar, some Goldfish, and made sure to take some electrolytes before we started the final push to Damascus.

-I’ve been eating so little on the trail I didn’t think I’d eat that much.
-But between the 3 of us, we quickly devoured two large pizzas and a cheese bread basically the same size as a pizza.
-It was the best pizza I’d ever had.
-The perfect way to end this hike.
+After days of trail food, I didn’t think I’d be able to eat much.
+But between the three of us, we devoured two large pizzas and a cheese bread the size of a medium pizza.
+It was, without a doubt, the best pizza I’ve ever had.
+The perfect end to an unforgettable hike.

-After stuffing ourselves with carbs and cheese, we decided to camp out at Bear Tree Campground.
-It’s where we stayed the first night before getting shuttled to Massie Gap.
-We found a campsite we liked and set up tents for my mom and Aaron while I decided it was a good night to sleep in my hammock.
-Plus, this gave Aaron a chance to try my sleeping pad and see if he likes it.
+Stuffed with carbs and cheese, we made our way to Bear Tree Campground, where we’d stayed on the first night before getting shuttled to Massie Gap.
+We found a good spot, set up tents for my mom and Aaron, while I opted to sleep in my hammock for the night.

-We called it a night and sleep came easy for all of us.
-So far this has been the best trip ever.
+We called it a night, and sleep came easily for all of us.
+So far, this has been the best trip I’ve ever had.

 I Made It!!